earthly/website/website/faq.md

 Both Nix and Earthly are focusing on improving the way that software is built but we believe they have different goals.

 At a technical level, both Nix and Earthly use Linux namespaces to provide file system isolation.
-Earthly uses namespaces via runC, using buildkit whereas Nix uses them directly.
+Earthly uses namespaces via Runc, using Buildkit whereas Nix uses them directly.

 At a higher level, though, Earthly is focused on providing an easy to write language for declaring all the steps of a complex build pipeline.
 This often includes things that may not be a good fix of the Nix build model, such as code linting, starting up and tearing down dependent services, making network calls and running integration tests.